HF media art / Shutterstock

 - Service exposure period

-Each parameter mentioned above has its own set of parameters that are crucial in establishing the reliability of a coating system.
+Each parameter stated above has its own set of parameters that are vital in determining the dependability of a coating system.

 Why is Hot-Dip Galvanizing so Reliable?

-Compared to field-applied coatings, factory-applied coatings are more reliable as the same control cannot be exercised for an application in the field.
-A simple test would be to observe the performance of coatings that are in use.
-Of the millions of items that are in use there are very few examples of galvanized coating failure.
-Fence posts, signposts, mesh fencing, guardrail, transmission towers, trailers and several other hot-dip galvanized items remain rust free, where the coating is intact even after four decades.
+In contrast to field-applied coatings, factory-applied coatings are more dependable as the same control cannot be implemented for an application in the field.
+A simple test would be to observe the performance of coatings being used.

-While looking around at painted surfaces, failures are obviously seen nearly everywhere.
-Rust, flaking paint and other signs of paint failure are responsible for the sustenance of the maintenance painting industry.
-However, a maintenance galvanizing industry does not exist.
+While observing painted surfaces, failures are clearly seen almost everywhere.
+Flaking paint, rust, and other indications of paint failure are accountable for the sustenance of the maintenance painting sector.
+However, a maintenance galvanizing industry is not present.

-Reliability Factor analysis can be applied to reveal the reason behind the relative unreliability of field-applied paint coatings compared to hot-dip galvanized coatings, by assessing each system by applying the parameters that are relevant to the application of the coatings.
+Reliability Factor analysis can be applied to expose the reason behind the relative unpredictability of field-applied paint coatings compared to hot-dip galvanized coatings.
+This can be achieved by evaluating each system and applying the parameters applicable to the coating application.

 ||Relative Importance (IR)